This post was last updated on January 2nd, 2022 at 04:00 pm

-Build Micronoid Code Zapp, connect it to your computer, then program it.
-This nice sized STEM robot from Meccano takes a bit less than an hour to assemble, then your kids are ready to start learning the basics of coding.
+Kids can build Micronoid Code Zapp, connect it to their computer, then program it.
+This nice-sized STEM robot from Meccano takes a bit less than an hour to assemble, and then your kids are ready to start learning the basics of coding.

-There are several Micronoid robots, (see all Micronoids HERE!) each with their own personality, style and voice.
-They interact with each other and when working in close proximity, will co-ordinate their moves.
+There are several Micronoid robot versions (see all Micronoids HERE!), each with a distinct personality, style, and voice.
+They interact with each other and, when working nearby, will coordinate their moves.

-Ages: 8 years and older - for budding engineers and robo-coders at the novice level.
+Ages: 8 years and older - for budding engineers and robot-coders at the novice level.

 Robobloq Qoopers - 6-in-1 Transformable Robot Kit

-This DIY Robot kit is a great introduction to science, engineering and coding.
+This DIY Robot kit is an excellent introduction to science, engineering, and coding.
 Just build a robot, then control it with your phone or tablet.

-Qoopers is a programmable, build yourself robot that can be assembled in any of 6 pre-designed ways - as either Captain Alloy, Scorpoid, The Voyager, The Dozer, The Cavalier or Li’l Guardian.
-You can even use the components to construct your very own custom design robo machine.
+Qoopers is a programmable, build yourself robot that you can assemble in any of 6 pre-designed ways - as either the Captain, Scorpion, the Voyager, the Dozer, the Cavalier, or the Guardian.
+You can also use the components to construct your very own custom design robotic machine.